-When you are getting started with Miro, your first team is created for you by default – you automatically get a free account which you can upgrade to a paid plan at any point.
+When getting started with Miro and registering your profile, you can create your first Miro team or join someone's account.
 As your product usage grows, you may want to create additional teams to be able to separate work on different projects.

 - Creating your first team in Miro